 Normally I take lots of notes when I’m reading books for review.
-I took loads when I was reading Scott Berkun’s Making Things Happen: Mastering Project Management*.
+I took loads when I was reading Scott Berkun’s *.
 It got to the point where I was writing down fabulous bits of so many pages I just gave up.
 It’s all brilliant.

 Making Things Happen is the revised edition of The Art of Project Management.
 Once it was clear how popular the text was going to be, O’Reilly and Berkun took out some of the superfluous bits, added in over 120 exercises and generally spruced it up to launch it into the best-seller list.